rust-embedded-community/adafruit-bluefruit-protocol-rs/README.md

   but you can opt to only select the event(s) you are interested in which will result in a small binary size.
   If other events are received, a `ProtocolParseError::DisabledControllerDataPackageType` will be returned.

+## Examples
+A simple example for the STM32F4 microcontrollers is [available](examples/stm32f4-event-printer/README.md).

 ## Changelog
 For the changelog please see the dedicated [CHANGELOG.md](CHANGELOG.md).